 Next, you can set some limits around how much time they are spending on social media.
 We know that studies show an increase of negative mental health effects with longer amounts of time on social media, so limiting that time can help your child get out of their negative headspace.

 Once you have established some ground rules about the amount of time she’s spending on social media, you can fill that time with activities that your child enjoys.
 Even better, with activities that help their appreciate what their body can do.
 The feeling of their strong legs during soccer, or their powerful lungs when they sings.
 Create opportunities for their to celebrate everything their body does for their daily.

 Solstice RTC Can Help

-Solstice is a groundbreaking residential treatment center for adolescent girls that emphasizes the mind-body connection in our unique approach to holistic healthcare.
+Solstice is a groundbreaking residential treatment center for adolescent girls and assigned female at birth that emphasizes the mind-body connection in our unique approach to holistic healthcare.
 Decades of experience in successfully helping teenagers has allowed us to develop consistently effective treatment philosophies and approaches to healing emotional and behavioral struggles in teens and their families.
 With the constantly evolving combination of needs in adolescents, these philosophies and program components allow us to effectively address individual adolescent struggles and inspire change that heals students, their families, and produces lasting results.
 For more information please call (801) 406-7450.